Here Commons Everybody

 Ecological Reflections & Memories

 Diverse personal cross-cultural stories and reflections (with invited participants) on perception of home, commons, migration, community, freedom, protection, belonging, in-between-ness etc. Production of a series of short films, forming individual subjective 'film portraits'.
-The first two in this series were screened at the CUBE in Bristol in 2022.
+The first two in this series were screened at the CUBE Cinema in Bristol in 2022.

 Cross-Cultural Research & Learning

-Landscape Imaginations past/present/future [Terrains Vagues]
+Landscape Imaginations past/present/future

 Speculative videosonic explorations of connection/togetherness and disconnection/ alienation - via concepts of dark ecology, deep-time, entanglement, collective unconscious (symbolism, psyche, shamanistic, animistic), liminality etc. This aspect of the project is anchored in three specific landscape settings: